vuejs/rfcs/active-rfcs/0000-router-scroll-position.md

 # Detailed design

+Even though it is not commented anywhere in the RFC, **`scrollBehavior` can still return a Promise of any of the mentioned types**.
+It is omitted to focus on the shape of the return type instead of it being able to _await_ inside of `scrollBehavior`.

 ## Deprecating `x` and `y`

 This aligns with [`Element.scrollTo`](https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollTo) and makes it more natural passing extra options like [`behavior`](https://developer.mozilla.org/en-US/docs/Web/API/ScrollToOptions/behavior).